CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Building our first plugin
 =========================

-From now on we will be building the plugin step by step.
-In the `spyder pomodoro timer repository`_ you will find the final version of the code for you to take a look at it, in case we are missing any detail.
+From now on we will build our plugin step by step.
+In the `spyder pomodoro timer repository`_ you will find the final version of the code for you to take a look, in case we are missing any detail.

 .. _spyder pomodoro timer repository: https://github.com/map0logo/spyder-pomodoro-timer

 Widgets
 ~~~~~~~

-The best way to start building our plugin is by implementing its graphical components first in ``widgets.py``
+The best way to start building our plugin is to implement its graphical components in the file ``widgets.py``.
 Let's call the initial version, without any editing ``INITIAL``.

-In `INITIAL`_, widgets.py is as follows:
+In `INITIAL`_, ``widgets.py`` is as follows.

 .. code-block:: python